berkeley-stat243/stat243-fall-2019/howtos/windowsAndLinux.md

 methods to download and install the Linux distro you want.
 I highly recommend installing Ubuntu from the Microsoft store.
-There are several other flavors available as well, but Ubuntu is generally the easiest to learn and most well supported.
+There are several other flavors available as well, but Ubuntu is generally the easiest to learn and the most well supported.

-1. Open the **Microsoft Store**.
+1. Open the **Microsoft Store**
-2. Search for **Ubuntu 18.04**.
+2. Search for **Ubuntu**
-      - This is the current long-term-release, meaning it will be supported for the next 5 years.
+      - You’re looking for the highest number followed by LTS, currently **18.04 LTS**.
+This is the current long-term-release, meaning it will be supported for the next 5 years.
-3. Click **Get**, and this should start the installation.
+3. Click on the tile, then click **Get**, and this should start the installation.
 4. Follow the prompts to install Ubuntu.

 After installing Ubuntu, it is advisable to update it.
 This is something